 Review the Active Google Cloud CLI Configuration on Ubuntu

-Inspect the local configuration after initialization so you know which profile is active and which properties are already set.
+Inspect the local configuration after initialization so you know which profile is active and which account or project properties are already set.
+The output depends on your sign-in choices, so treat it as a local state check rather than a fixed expected-output block.

 gcloud config list